Christ the Redeemer Statue, Rio de Janeiro, Brazil

 The statue can be reached by electric train or by mountain road.
 While being driving to the statue, you can't stay away from the window even for a second because Brazilian nature is so picturesque.
 Observation desks offer astonishing views of Rio de Janeiro: the famous beaches of Copacabana and Ipanema, "Sugar Loaf" mountain, the Tijuca National Park, the Atlantic Ocean and the Guanabara Bay with a town at the base of the bay.

-Not to sound vain, please take a look at this breathtaking sight with the help of our virtual tour.
+Not to sound vain, please take a look at this breathtaking sight with the help of our new 360° video.